zeek/zeek/scripts/policy/protocols/smtp/software.zeek.rst

 ###############
 ======================================================================================= ===================================================================
 :zeek:id:`SMTP::detect_clients_in_messages_from`: :zeek:type:`Host` :zeek:attr:`&redef` Assuming that local mail servers are more trustworthy with the
-                                                                                        headers they insert into message envelopes, this default makes Bro not attempt to detect software in inbound message bodies.
+                                                                                        headers they insert into message envelopes, this default makes Zeek not attempt to detect software in inbound message bodies.
 :zeek:id:`SMTP::webmail_user_agents`: :zeek:type:`pattern` :zeek:attr:`&redef`          A regular expression to match USER-AGENT-like headers to find if a
                                                                                         message was sent with a webmail interface.